spacebarchat/spacebarchat/README.md

 ## Motivation

-Discord Open Source aims to be a full one-on-one clone of Discord, adding more features that can be used as a replacement for the official client and still connect and host private Discord server instances.
+Fosscord aims to be a full one-on-one clone of Discord, adding more features that can be used as a replacement for the official client and still connect and host private Fosscord server instances.

-Discord Open Source aims to give the best possible user experience, while being backwards compatible to Discord's features and adding new ones/improving old ones.
+Fosscord aims to give the best possible user experience, while being backwards compatible to Discord's features and adding new ones/improving old ones.

 The client can connect to multiple server instances without the need to open it multiple times.